 In 2011, the powerhouses of the search engine industry, Google, Bing, and Yahoo (and later Yandex), collaborated to bring schema markup (and its information hub Schema.org) to the forefront of the structured data world.
 Its mission: to provide a single, agreed-upon way to structure data and avoid confusion while encouraging further implementation.
 Launched with 297 classes and 187 relations, schema markup continues to grow to this day, adding new relations and topics for people to explain the subjects on their site.

 What’s The Benefit Of Schema Markup & Structured Data?

 More Information Means More Informed Results

 Structured data helps connect the dots for otherwise ambiguous elements or search patterns.
 To this day, Google still reports that 15% of search queries have never been searched before, so this information helps provide meaningful answers even when searches have never been conducted before.
 Structured data is part of the reason why Google can return the result of “The Aviator” for the search [movie with Leonardo DiCaprio and Kate Beckinsale] instead of an article that just has those keywords scattered about.
 Because those actors are linked to the movie via schema markup on many of the popular movie information sites, Google can return a more sophisticated answer.
-It is this kind of information which is also helping build Google’s knowledge graph for increased understanding of the relationships between different entities in the world.
+It is this kind of information which is also helping build Google’s knowledge graph for an increased understanding of the relationships between different entities in the world.

 Organic Results Get A Facelift With Rich Snippets